gcallah/BookReviews/mitchell.md

 not protect it the storm of propaganda that attempting to implement it would invoke.

-Consider something as obviously harmful as our nation's subsidizing huge mono-crop fields of corn and soybeans: the environmental destruction of the soil and the water (from chemical runoff from the fields) is immense, it makes our farm economy vastly less diverse, it increases the risk of economic catastrophe should a disease strike either crop, and the benefits accrue mostly to wealthier farmers.
-But there is no significant movement to get rid of them.
+Or contemplate something as obviously harmful as our nation's subsidizing huge mono-crop fields of corn and soybeans: the environmental destruction of the soil and the water (from chemical runoff from the fields) is immense, it makes our farm economy vastly less diverse, it increases the risk of economic catastrophe should a disease strike either crop, and the benefits accrue mostly to wealthier farmers.
+But there is no significant movement to get rid of the subsidies.
 How much less chance would a much more easily attacked bill like one dropping business regulations have?

 I think Mitchell's fundamental thesis is correct: we would have a healthier polity if productive property were much more widely distributed.
 In fact, that